cyvasse-online/webapp/rule_sets/mikelepage.md

 Object of play
 --------------

-You win when capturing your opponents king and preventing the opponent from promoting a new king within their following turn.
-This can be accomplished by ruining the opponents fortress before capturing their king, but also by capturing all of their tier 3 pieces that are within one move of their fortress.
+You win by capturing your opponent's king and preventing them from replacing it on the very next turn.

 Gameplay
 --------

-For the initial setup you have 40 "home" squares on your site of the board in which you have to place your 19 tier 1 to tier 3 pieces and 6 mountains.
-You can also place the dragon (your only tier 4 piece) inside this area, but you don't have to.
+For the initial setup you have 40 "home" squares on your site of the board in which you have to place your king and 6x rabble (your tier 1 pieces), 6x tier 2 pieces and 6x tier 3 pieces, as well as 6x mountains.
+You can place out your dragon (your only tier 4 piece) during setup, but you can also hold it back and "bring it out" later.

-Each player also has a fortress and six terrain tiles.
-All of these don't occupy the tiles they are on and have an effect on pieces standing on them.
-The fortress is always placed on the tile the king is placed on, and the terrain tiles are placed where their advantaged tier 2 pieces are placed.
+Each player also has a fortress and 6x terrain tiles that are placed automatically when you place the pieces.

-Your 26th piece, the dragon, can also be placed on the board during setup like all other pieces but it doesn't have to be.
-It can be "brought out" as a seperate move later.
+Tiles are different from pieces: while no two pieces can occupy the same space, tiles have an effect on the pieces standing on them.
+The fortress is always located at the king's starting position, and each of the terrain tiles are located at the starting positions of specific tier 2 pieces.

-The move with which you bring out the dragon can target the fortress and all tiles in a range of 4 (the dragons range for normal moves), as long as there is no mountains piece or any own piece on them.
+White starts.
+Players take turns making moves.
+The move with which you bring out the dragon must be within a range of 4 spaces (the dragon's range for normal moves) from the fortress, including the fortress itself.
 Capturing an opponent piece on this move is allowed.

 Pieces